jorgepacheco84/bayesian-screening-method/README.md

 # Bayesian screening method to estimate vaccine efficacy in Chile

 We propose a Python script to estimate the vaccine efficacy against SARS-CoV-2 in Chile.
-We use a Bayesian regression strongly based on the screening method introduced in
+We use a Bayesian logistic regression which is strongly based on the screening method introduced in
 **[Farrington, 1993](https://pubmed.ncbi.nlm.nih.gov/8225751/)**.

-**\*Disclamer:** We have to interpret with caution the vaccine efficacy estimated here.
+_**Disclamer:** We have to interpret with caution the vaccine efficacy estimated here.
 Age is the only confounding variable available in the dataset.
 To have a better estimation of the real vaccine efficacy we should take in account other important variables as sex, risk factor, location...
-Moreover Chile has authorized several vaccines and we do not have the data by type of vaccine.\*
+Moreover Chile has authorized several vaccines and we do not have the data by type of vaccine._

 ## Data